helhum/vite-plugin-auto-origin/README.md

 This plugin for [vite](https://vitejs.dev/) aims to set the [server.origin](https://vitejs.dev/config/server-options.html#server-origin) configuration option automatically to the external URL of the vite dev server.

+Setting server.origin is required in a backend integration scenario during development.
+In such case, the HTML document is served from one domain and references vite assets from the vite dev server domain.

 This leads to the vite dev server serving additional assets (e. g. referenced images or font files) during development instead of the main application server.